HajimeKawahara/exojax/documents/userguide/api.rst

 Parition Function (Ratio) for Each Isotope
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In MdbHitemp, QT_interp and qr_interp has an isotope option.
+In MdbHitemp, QT_interp and qr_interp have the isotope option.
+Here is an example of specifying an isotope for the partition function computation.

 .. code:: ipython